nickjalbert/design_docs/registry.rst

   * Can we just use the Python package system and pip directly?

 * What are the key components that we want to expose in our registry?
-  Candidates: Agents, Policies, Environments, Learning Strategies, Memory Stores, Models.
+  Candidates: Agents, Policies, Environments, Trainers.

 Revision History
 ================